erochest/tardi/docs/comparison-operators.md

 ## Future Enhancements

 Future versions may include:

+TODO: check the first bullet. i think they already are implemented

 - Support for comparing more complex data types (e.g., strings, lists)
 - Short-circuiting boolean operations (AND, OR)